 Urbanizing the Eternal City:

-How did the ancient Romans adapt to and alter Rome’s landscape?
+How did the ancient Romans transform and adapt to Rome’s riverine landscape?

-In order to build the Eternal City, the ancient Romans had to modify their landscape and adapt to unforeseen challenges.
+In order to build the Eternal City, the ancient Romans had to modify their landscape and respond to unforeseen challenges.

 This Sustainability Case Study considers the trajectory of Ancient Rome’s urban development in its riverine environment.
 Recent geoarchaeological investigations in Rome’s river valley have shed light on the pre-urban setting and landscape changes that occurred alongside urbanization.
 With these new discoveries and a rich corpus of archaeological and historical evidence, Rome offers one of the longest records available for exploring how rivers impact cities and cities impact rivers.